francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 which are basically a way of smoothly connecting a set of points by dividing the space between them into segments and fitting a polynomial to each segment.

-Extending to a layer of neurons, recall that the MLP layer is just an linear transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise.
+Extending to a layer of neurons, recall that the MLP layer is just a linear transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise.

 $$